carpetmaker3162/aphsctf-writeups/slow.md

 Remember that only one byte is moved from `rbp-9` into `eax`, and later only one byte is written back.
 Compilers also usually aligns variables by size: `rbp-9` is one byte below `rbp-8`.
 It is safe to assume that `rbp-9` contains a byte-sized value (such as a `char`).

-Putting it all together, `slow_add` is incrementing a char 7203796438858066709 times.
+Putting it all together, `slow_add` is incrementing a char (at `rbp-9`) 7203796438858066709 times.
 On an average computer this will take years to do.

 Effectively `slow_add` is doing the following: